After being donated, what happens to the recycled clothing and shoes? Where do they go? How do they get there?

 On predetermined routes each day, our team members drive around to each bin and collect the recycled clothing and shoes.
 After collection, the items are brought back to our shop where they are sorted into various categories.
 Shoes, toys, books, and household items are placed into boxes.
 Clothing and various textiles are compressed into 1000 lb bales.

-Once these materials arrive at their destination overseas, they are unloaded, sorted, and then sold in open air markets or bazaars.
+Once these materials arrive at their destination, they are unloaded, sorted, and then sold at highly discounted prices.

-Recycled clothing and shoes that are damaged are repaired.
+All material that can still be worn is sold with that goal in mind.
+Attempts are then made to repair damaged clothing and shoes.
 If those items are no longer repairable, they are recycled into wiping cloths, insulation, material used to create athletic and playground surfaces, and more.

 If you are interested in making a donation, let us know and we can direct you to your nearest bin.